 Ahhhh I hope that helped, it’s like trying to explain the core of calculus in a short post.
 D:

-invisibull asked: Hey, I was wondering if you could help me(: I'm working with z-scores and the question states, Given the mean and a variance of 73.1 find the z-score for each.
+invisibull said: Hey, I was wondering if you could help me(: I'm working with z-scores and the question states, Given the mean and a variance of 73.1 find the z-score for each.
 I was wondering how to change the variance into Standard Deviation?
 I know it's something to do with the square root..?
 Thanks!

 standard deviation = sqrt(variance).
 Also, in other words, (standard deviation)^2 = variance